-Prepare your banneton well with flour (mine stuck a little bit because I did not flour well enough).
+Prepare your banneton well with flour (mine stuck a little bit because I did not flour well enough.
+I later learned that if you use RICE FLOUR, it’s much less prone to sticking.
+Works like a charm!).
 Punch down the dough and…

 …turn your boule into the banneton.
 Allow to rise for 1-2 hours again until doubled, and prepare the oven heating to 425 with your cloche or a cast iron dutch oven.

 This is the cloche I use.
 I love it because the shape gives me a nice rounded loaf of bread, even with the very wet no-knead recipes.

 And bake 35-45 minutes until thermometer reads 190f in the center of the bread.
 Turn out.
 I typically allow to cool on a rack so the bottom doesn’t become soggy from the humidity trapped in the bread.
 You can see that my loaf stuck to the banneton a bit but not a problem, I was going to cut out the center anyway!
 And the taste was amazing.